Online therapy in the age of COVID-19: What you need to know

 As with in person therapy, make sure you have a good connection with your online therapist.

 A fast internet connection isn’t the online important connection in online therapy.
 The connection you have with your therapist is the most important factor to predicting the success of treatment.
 Studies show that the therapeutic alliance or rapport developed in the first three sessions is predictive of the outcome of therapy.
 If you like your online therapist, therapy is likely to go well.
-If you feel lukewarm about or don’t like your online therapist, it is much less likely to go well or even last.
+If you feel lukewarm about your online therapist, it is much less likely to be successful.
 It is always good to ask questions by email, phone, or even a brief video call prior to starting treatment.
 Even if you don’t do that, use the first session as a ‘try-out’ session to see if it feels like a good fit.

 Pay attention to the process of telemental health, not just the content of what you talk about.